2026 WORLD CUP FOOTBALL

 See also: the positions of the AFC country teams in the FIFA Ranking.

-When is the draw for qualification for the 2026 World Cup in the AFC zone?
+Draw qualification World Cup football in the AFC zone

 The information on this page is based on the official information from the Asian Football Confederation (AFC), current and subject to possible changes.